kolkhis/lac/src/CONTRIBUTING.md

 ![196572350](https://github.com/user-attachments/assets/6e1b8001-a88d-45cb-b551-c9359b70e1e7)

-# Contibuting to the ProLUG Linux Sysadmin Course Book
+# Contributing to the ProLUG Linux Sysadmin Course Book

 The Professional Linux Users Group (ProLUG) has a set of requirements and guidelines to contribute to this project.
 Below are a set of steps to ensure contributors are adhering to those guidelines and fostering a productive version control environment.

+We also ask all contributors to observe GitHub decorum and refrain from offensive language and content.

 ## Table of Contents
 * [Signing your Git Commits with SSH](#signing-your-git-commits-with-ssh)